myersm0/cathedrals/examples/README.md

 ### Markdown

 Parsed internally by Commonplace.
 Documents are segmented into entries by heading structure.
+Code-fence-aware: `#` lines inside fenced code blocks are not treated as headings.
 No external preprocessor is needed.

 ### Slack